 You can only apply to the court if there’s a major disagreement about a serious decision which can’t be agreed any other way.
 There are general rules and examples in the Mental Capacity Act 2005 Code of Practice.

 Check if someone has an attorney or deputy acting for them before you apply.
-You won’t be able to apply to the court if they do.

 If there’s an immediate risk to the person